LordEidi/wombag/_legacy/nodejs/README.md

 ## License ##

-**Wombag** is published under the GNU Affero General Public Licence version 3.
+**WombaG** is published under the GNU Affero General Public Licence version 3.
 See the LICENCE file for details.